fracosfr/ip-changer/docs/config-file.md

 - quiet : IP Changer does not send any messages or alerts.
 - alert : IP Changer displays an alert dialog box in case of success or error

+> TIP: You can add "quiet" as the second parameter when running IP change
+> `ip_changer.exe your_config_file.ipcg quiet`

 ## Configuration file example
 ```ini
 # IP CHANGER CONFIG FILE